mayebejames/ankinotes/README.md

 Drugs (penicillins, sulphonamides, COCP)
 Pregnancy

 Two sided prompts are single discrete paragraphs with an empty line above and below.
-The front of the card must begin on a newline with 'Q:', while the back of the card starts on a newline beginning with 'A:'.
+The front of the card must begin on a newline with 'Q: ', while the back of the card starts on a newline beginning with 'A: '.

 ## Use